 - your foreign contact details.

-If you miss the 21-day deadline or omit required facts, you risk severe penalties, including up to 10 years in federal prison.
+Warning: If you miss the 21-day deadline or omit required information, you can face federal penalties of up to 10 years in prison.

-To travel with greater freedom, follow the rule exactly, document every detail, and submit early.
+To travel with as much freedom as the law allows, follow the rule exactly, document every detail, and submit early.

 What International Megan’s Law Requires

-International Megan’s Law sets the federal rules that govern your overseas travel if you are a registered sex offender.
+International Megan’s Law (IML) sets the federal rules that govern your overseas travel if you’re a registered sex offender.
 It requires you to notify local authorities of your trip at least 21 days before departure.
 This lets the government review your plans and coordinate any required alerts.

-Under IML, the U.S. also shares your travel information with foreign governments.
-Your passport will carry a unique identifier that flags your status.
-You will receive only a passport book, not a passport card, under these rules.
+Under IML, the U.S. shares your travel information with foreign governments.
+Your passport carries a unique identifier that flags your status.
+You’ll receive only a passport book, not a passport card, under these rules.

 The IML implications are serious.
 If you ignore the notice requirement or other conditions, you can face severe federal penalties, including up to 10 years in prison.